 Periodontal disease affects approximately 85% of pets over the age of four.
 Dental disease is often a silent killer; many pet owners do not realize when their pets are suffering from it.
-Not only can dental disease cause tooth pain and tooth loss, but as it progresses, bacteria can also spread to the kidneys, liver and heart and cause severe organ damage and disease.
-These complications can even result in death.
+Not only can dental disease cause pain, eating problems, and tooth loss, but as it progresses bacteria can also spread to the kidneys, liver and heart and cause severe organ disease.

 Animal Care Hospital of Phoenix offers a wide variety of pet dental services, including: